Marijuana Cultivation Environmental Controls - HVAC

 This approach has the upside of saving power on temperature control, but it can have a few downsides too.
-For one, you might need added dehumidifiers since marijuana plants release quite a lot of moisture when they transpire.
+For one, you might need added dehumidification since marijuana plants release quite a lot of moisture as they grow.
 For another, Co2 supplementation has its own set of special needs when it comes to temperature, humidity, and nutrient balance.